Montgomery County Internet Crimes Lawyers

 - Skimming (stealing credit card information at the point of purchase)

 Internet crimes are increasingly investigated and prosecuted in Montgomery County, and the penalties for cybercrime convictions can be severe.
 However, due to the nature of the internet, innocent individuals can easily get caught up in investigations that don’t pertain to them.
 If you’re under investigation or have been named as a suspect in any type of internet crime, are under investigation for an internet crime, or have been or know someone that has been arrested for an internet crime in Pennsylvania, contact our experienced Montgomery County criminal defense attorneys as soon as possible.

 Contact a Knowledgeable Montgomery County Internet Crimes Lawyer

 If you’ve been arrested for an internet crime in Pennsylvania, it’s important that you act quickly and contact an attorney following your arrest.
 The Montgomery County internet crime attorneys at Rubin, Glickman, Steinberg & Gifford understand how challenging this time can be for you, which is why we’re dedicated to fighting for your rights and protecting your interests throughout the legal process.
 Our highly trusted legal team understands the laws surrounding Montgomery County internet crimes and will be with you every step of the way.

-For over 65 years, the attorneys at Rubin, Glickman, Steinberg & Gifford have been serving the legal needs of clients in Montgomery County, Bucks County, Lehigh County, Chester County, Delaware County, and throughout the surrounding areas.
+For over 65 years, the attorneys at Rubin, Glickman, Steinberg & Gifford have been serving the legal needs of clients in Montgomery County, and Bucks County, and throughout the surrounding areas.
 We’ve earned the trust and respect of clients facing a wide range of legal problems, including internet crime defense law.
 Our attorneys are ready to protect you and guard your rights.
 Give us a call at (215) 822-7575 or complete our online contact form today.